trevortombe/covidgraphs/README.md

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 90,468/day over the past week and 94,059/day the week prior.
+Our 7-day average pace of giving shots: 95,565/day over the past week and 88,247/day the week prior.

-We’re now 83% below our June 30 peak average of 542,779.
+We’re now 82% below our June 30 peak average of 542,779.

-On pace for 75%+ age 12+ fully vaxxed by NA
+On pace for 75%+ age 12+ fully vaxxed by October 2

-There are now 8.7 million doses in inventory waiting for arms
+There are now 8.6 million doses in inventory waiting for arms

 ![](Plots/pace_national.png)